postcss/postcss/README.md

      src="http://postcss.github.io/postcss/logo.svg">

 PostCSS is a tool for transforming CSS with JS plugins.
-This plugins can support variables and mixins, transpile future CSS syntax, inline images, and more.
+These plugins can support variables and mixins, transpile future CSS syntax, inline images, and more.

 PostCSS is used by Google, Twitter, Alibaba, and Shopify.